horothesun/VREPExtensionXbox360Controller/Readme.txt

-Build with Visual Studio 2015.
+Open and build with Visual Studio 2015.

+Dependencies: 'VREPInclude' repository.